Venu Sports Announces Launch Price; Does Not Clarify When Service Will Debut

 Venu Sports

-Venu Sports is the planned live TV streaming service offering sports from ESPN, ESPN2, ESPNU, SECN, ACCN, ESPNEWS, ABC, FOX, FS1, FS2, BTN, TNT, TBS, and truTV.
-Programming from ESPN+ and on-demand content will also be available.
-Users will be able to watch NFL, NBA, MLB, and NCAA games.
-Subscribers can bundle the product with Disney+, Hulu, or Max.
-Venu’s launch is on hold thanks to a preliminary injunction.
+Venu Sports was the planned live TV streaming service that would offer sports from ESPN, ESPN2, ESPNU, SECN, ACCN, ESPNEWS, ABC, FOX, FS1, FS2, BTN, TNT, TBS, and truTV.
+Programming from ESPN+ and on-demand content would also be available, as would broadcasts of NFL, NBA, MLB, and NCAA games.
+However, in January 2025, after Fubo and Hulu + Live TV officially merged, Venu’s launch was put on hold thanks to a preliminary injunction.
+It was only a few days later that the joint venture was officially shut down for good.